Kattenelvis/Obsidian-Vault-master/Blog Posts WIP/Metaphilosophy Article.md

 Williamsons formalization of conceptual analysis applying method of cases applying alethic modal logic in the following way for the knowledge concept, with the possibility of Gettier cases:

-$\square (Kp \leftrightarrow JBTp)$
+$\square (Kp \leftrightarrow (Jp\wedge Bp\wedge p)$
-$\diamondsuit (\neg Kp\wedge JBTp)$
+$\diamondsuit (\neg Kp\wedge Jp\wedge Bp\wedge p)$

-The problematic intuition of the case in the possible world where the JBT is not K, i.e Gettier worlds.
+Where $K$ is the "know" modal operator, "$J$" is justified, "$B$" is belief.
+The problematic intuition of the case in the possible world where the $JBT$ is not $K$, i.e Gettier worlds.
 As such, the PDS generated from both statement at once must be contradictory.
 One can give up one of the statements, according to the method of cases, one always gives up the general rule.
-But there is an alternative.
+But one can also give up the intuition, or alternatively apply reflective equilibrium.

 **Reflective Equilibrium**: Iterated applications of method of cases eventually yield reflective equilibrium where the general concept definitions apply to all cases.
-Instead of just going by intuitions, we can sometimes reject intuitions, if they're for instance, not strong enough.
-The long term goal according to some is to achieve a  Equilibrium, whereby one has applied conceptual analysis many times, thought through many thought experiments until all universal laws match all intuition on all cases. [[Method of Cases and Reflective Equilibrium]]
+Instead of just going by intuitions, we can sometimes reject intuitions, if they're for instance, not strong enough or long lasting enough.
+The long term goal according to some is to achieve a equilibrium, whereby one has applied conceptual analysis many times, thought through many thought experiments until all universal laws match all intuition on all cases. [[Method of Cases and Reflective Equilibrium]]

 ## Experimental philosophy

 The idea is to test intuitions on lay people.
-Are horribly dependent on irrational factors such as someone's sex, ethnicity or age.
+It turns out that intuitions on cases among lay people are dependent on irrational factors such as someone's sex, ethnicity or age.
+I will recommend Machery's "Philosophy within its proper bounds" for an overview of many studies on the topic.

-Expertise defense states that there exists some special skill and/or talent philosophers have which has allowed them more fine-tuned intuitions which are actually true, just like fine-calibrating a scientific instrument to get the best scientific data.
+The expertise defence states that there exists some special skill and/or talent philosophers have which has allowed them more fine-tuned intuitions which are "actually true", just like fine-calibrating a scientific instrument to get the best scientific data.

 Turns out most lay-people intuitions still apply to experts [Source].
 Expert philosophers are bad at modal reasoning, if anything, mathematicians are the modal experts [Source].
 Extrovert lay people are just as more likely to believe in free will than introverts as is the case for professional philosophers.
+There are many instances where professional philosophers have no less irrationally formed intuitions.

 ## Conceptual Engineering, Method of Cases 2.0 and Familiar Resemblance

 I think the earlier mentioned methods is "flawed", even though it is perfectly compatible as a PDS.
 Instead I will defend explicative definitions given our goals, in our theories $T$.

 On a side-note, and potentially a fairly controversial one, is my view of gender.
-At some moments if asked what a gender is, or what a woman is or what a man is, I would try to find the optimal definition given some utilitarian calculus, which would at a minimum include transwomen as women and transmen as men as affirming their gender identity optimizes happiness related factors such as decreased suicide risk, depression symptoms and anxiety symptoms in transgender individuals.
-But an argument I received back was that this is a fallacy, namely the moralistic fallacy.
+At some moments if asked what a gender is, or what a woman is or what a man is, I would try to find the optimal definition given some utilitarian calculus's (especially egalitarian or leximin rule utilitarianism), which would at a minimum include transwomen as women and transmen as men as affirming their gender identity optimizes happiness related factors such as decreased suicide risk, depression symptoms and anxiety symptoms in transgender individuals (barring skeptical issues with regards to the problem of other minds etc.).
+But an common argument I receive is that this is a fallacy, namely the moralistic fallacy.
+The idea is that $p$ isn't true just because it would be good for $p$ to be true.
 However, it is clear to me now that since gender is a constructed concept, we can construct them however we like, including optimizing the state of the world given some decision theoretic or moral system.
-We can do the same for race and mental illnesses.
+We can do the same for race and mental illnesses and so on.

-One could explicate all concepts to be reducible to sense-experience, or as long descriptions of sense data, as this serves our goal of being robust against skeptical problems.

 I also think that typically, the main reason there's disagreement is philosophy is because different agents hold slightly different unclarified folk-concepts.
 It's typically when concepts are clarified, observation sentences based on those concepts are derived and checked or falsified, as they are in the sciences, that agreement is reached.
-The conceptual constructions are standardized between individuals.
+As such, the sciences are typically in agreement than in philosophy, although I think disagreement in philosophy is often overexaggerated [Williamson].
+The conceptual constructions can be standardized between individuals.
 I think the same does happen in philosophy a lot more often than people give credit for.

 # Skeptical problems and Phenomenalism